At a Glance

 Obesity Hypoventilation Syndrome

 Obesity hypoventilation syndrome (OHS) occurs in people with obesity.
 OHS affects breathing when a person is both awake and asleep, but carbon dioxide buildup often gets worse when a person is sleeping.
+Experts estimate that approximately 0.4% of U.S. adults have OHS.
+Typically, people develop OHS when they're in their 50s or 60s.

-90% of people with OHS also have obstructive sleep apnea (OSA), a sleep-related breathing disorder where breathing repeatedly stops or nearly stops due to blockage of the airway.
+Approximately 90% of people with OHS also have obstructive sleep apnea (OSA), a sleep-related breathing disorder where breathing repeatedly stops or nearly stops due to blockage of the airway.
 Severe OSA, which involves more than 30 disrupted breathing events per hour, may be a risk factor for developing OHS.

-Because of insufficient breathing, people with OHS may sleep poorly at night, especially if they have OSA.
+Because of insufficient breathing, people with OHS may sleep poorly at night, especially if they also have OSA.
 They may exhibit daytime symptoms such as fatigue, headaches, and depression.
 As OHS worsens, it can affect the heart and lead to high blood pressure.

 Congenital Central Hypoventilation Syndrome